-Take a look back at the chronological history of the Durham Bulls, from affiliation changes to stadium renovations to championship celebrations.
+Take a look back at the chronological history of The Triangle's Team, the Durham Bulls, from affiliation changes to stadium renovations to championship celebrations.
 For a full list of Durham Bulls who have played in the Major Leagues, click here.

 March 18, 1902

 The North Carolina League is formed at a meeting in Raleigh.
 The Durham club is secured by Mr. W. G. Bramham, the owner of the team.
 The League is scheduled to begin on May 5th and play for four months.

 The Durham Tobacconists take the field for the first time in an exhibition game against Trinity College.
 Durham won the game, 8-5.

 Durham Tobacconists play their first official regular season game in Charlotte.
 The Bulls lost to Charlotte, 12-2.
 Brucker took the loss.

 May 12th, 1902